MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 ## Version 86.0.622.63: November 4

+> [!IMPORTANT]
-Security updates are listed [here](https://docs.microsoft.com/DeployEdge/microsoft-edge-relnotes-security#november-4-2020).
-This update contains [CVE-2020-16009](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-16009), that has been reported by the Chromium team as having an exploit in the wild.
+> This update contains [CVE-2020-16009](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-16009), that has been reported by the Chromium team as having an exploit in the wild.

+Stable channel security updates are listed [here](https://docs.microsoft.com/DeployEdge/microsoft-edge-relnotes-security#november-4-2020).

 ## Version 86.0.622.61: November 2